llbrt/sub-text/README.md

 # Subtitle text

 This project generates a subtitle file (format SRT) from an existing one.
-Two operations can be done:
+Three operations can be done:
-- extend the display time of each subtitle (modify end time)
+- extend the display time of each subtitle (modify end time);
+- shift the start and end time of each subtitle;
 - keep only the subtitles included in a few time segments; the start and end of each duration is updated to maintain the synchronization with the source video.